Time Change for 200M, 100M 72-hr

 Runners over 55: Early start times are available on HAE races for older runners, so this is true for the Stone Anvil 100M.
-At Stone Anvil, these start times are in one hour increments for each 5 year age group over age 55; i.e., 55 and older - 10pm, 60 and older - 9pm, 65 and older - 8pm, 70 and older - 7pm, and so on.
+At Stone Anvil, these start times are in one hour increments for each 5 year age group over age 55; i.e., 55 and older - 2 pm, 60 and older - 1 pm, 65 and older - 12 pm, 70 and older - 11 am, and so on.
 Email the RD to confirm your intent to start earlier, if you meet the age criteria.
+Note that coordination with the RD is required.
 If the RD is not present at your start, then you will not have an official start.

 Times and Durations